-- The first bus cycle sets up the Erase command. - The second latches the block address in the internal state machine and starts the Program/Erase Controller.
+- The first bus cycle sets up the Erase command. - The second latches the block address in the Program/Erase Controller and starts it.

 If the second bus cycle is not Write Erase Confirm (D0h), Status Register bits SR4 and SR5 are set and the command aborts.
 Erase aborts if Reset turns to $V{\rm IL}$.
 As data integrity cannot be guaranteed when the Erase operation is aborted, the block must be erased again.